INTZ Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Intrusion Inc. Shareholders of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, April 20, 2021 /PRNewswire/ -- Attorney Advertising - Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Intrusion Inc. ("Intrusion" or the "Company") (NASDAQ: INTZ) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Intrusion securities between January 13, 2021 and April 13, 2021, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/intz.
+NEW YORK, April 22, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Intrusion Inc. (“Intrusion” or the “Company”) ( INTZ) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Intrusion securities between January 13, 2021 and April 13, 2021, both dates inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/intz.

-- Warning!
-GuruFocus has detected 4 Warning Signs with NAS:INTZ.
-Click here to check it out.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.